Getting Started –Topographic Maps and Our Collection

 After 1942, the USGS used pen and ink drawings that were photographed to film separations, eliminating the need for copper plates.
 After a few years the pen and ink process was replaced by use of engravers and scribecoat.

 Demand for more detail on topographic maps resulted in the 1:24,000 scale 7.5 minute quadrangle maps of the period from 1947 through 1992.
 With the larger scale, the USGS included almost 200 features separated into color groups for the five color plates to be used in the film-based reproduction process.
-The five plates include vegetation (green), water (blue), Public Land Survey Lines and densely built-up areas (red), roads and buildings (black), contours and other elevation features (brown).
+The five plates include vegetation (green), water (blue), public land survey lines and densely built-up areas (red), roads and buildings (black), contours and other elevation features (brown).
+Although, no longer used the color (purple) found on the historical topo maps represent feature changes.

 Starting in 2001, the USGS released The National Map to be the topographic map of the 21st Century.
 It is a seamless, continuously maintained, nationally consistent set of base geographic data.
 The new topo maps consist of eight (8) data layers: transportation, hydrography, boundaries, structures, geographic names, land cover, elevation, and orthographic images.
 Beginning in October 2009, contours and hydrography were added to the new map, which was renamed US Topo.
 New topographic maps are generated every three years.
 Earlier versions of the US Topo maps will be archived by HistoricAerials.